Ising Machines based on networks of mutually coupled oscillators

 The correct MAX cut solution to this problem looks as shown in Fig. 8, where the different colors separate the two populations of nodes defined by the Maximum cut.

-is then expected to be equal to zero.
+Given the ‘ground truth’ above, we hence expect that 10 oscillators align to one group and the other 10 to the group that is separated by \pi from the first.
+The order parameter R(t) is then expected to be equal to zero.
 Here we show the plots of the phase differences with respect to the first oscillator in the system, see Fig. 10.
-Note that in the plots the oscillator numbering starts from
+Note that in the plots the oscillator numbering starts from 0 and ends at N-1.

-The order parameter plots associated to the phase difference plots in Fig. 10 reveal that there are indeed two populations with oscillators in each.
-The populations are separated by a phase-difference
+The order parameter plots associated to the phase difference plots in Fig. 10 reveal that there are indeed two populations with 10 oscillators in each.
+The populations are separated by a phase-difference \pi and hence the order parameter R(t)=0, see Fig. 11.

 An overview plot of all the order parameters for all realizations and the ‘statistics’ (it’s only 18 realizations) concludes that all cases were solved correctly by the relaxation dynamics, see Fig. 12.
 Note that the automatized measurement of the relaxation time, i.e., the time to solution failed here due to the fluctuations of the order parameter.
 This feature will be reworked in the next iteration.